1. Install the Lumion plug-in for Revit

 or is On in the LiveSync settings -> Camera sync on start.

-5.13: Why some materials might sometimes seem to be 'lost' when you use a 'Section Box'?
+5.13: Why some materials sometimes seem to be 'lost' when you use a 'Section Box'?

 If a 'Section Box' completely removes a surface of a model then the material also no longer exists in Lumion.
 The state of the model has changed to reflect the 'Section Box' view.
 Refer to this more in-depth article: